openannotation/annotator/doc/plugins/store.rst

             'uri': 'http://this/document/only'
           },

-          // This will perform a "search" action rather than "read" when the plugin
+          // This will perform a "search" action when the plugin loads.
+Will
-          // loads.
-Will request the last 20 annotations for the current url.
+          // request the last 20 annotations for the current url.
           // eg. /store/endpoint/search?limit=20&uri=http://this/document/only
           loadFromSearch: {
             'limit': 20,